 Indonesia is home to several volcanoes, Mount Bromo being one of the more active ones.
 Also known as Gunung Bromo in Bahasa Indonesia (the Indonesian language), it is part of the Bromo Tengger Semeru National Park and towers at a height of 2,329 metres (7,641 ft).
 The name “Bromo” is a Javanese pronunciation of the Hindu god of creation, Brahma.

 Starting the hike in Java – Was it safe?

-When my friend and I visited Java, Mount Bromo was one of the top sights on our list, but also one of the most challenging destinations to get to.
-The main reason was because Mount Bromo had erupted in January 2011, and we were unsure of the situation there.
+When my friend and I visited Java, Mount Bromo was one of the top hikes on our list, but also one of the most challenging destinations to get to.
+The main reason was that Mount Bromo had erupted in January 2011, and we were unsure of the situation there.
 Was it still dangerous?
 Would the volcano be erupting again?
-But news reports described the situation as safe, and hiking up a post-erupted volcano was going to be a once in a lifetime experience.
+But news reports described the situation as safe, and hiking up a post-erupted volcano was going to be a once-in-a-lifetime experience.

-Mount Bromo is a distance away from the major cities in Java – 380km from Yogyakarta (7.5 hours by car) and 100km from Surabaya (2 hours by car).
-We were coming from Yogyakarta, and decided to take a train to Probolingo.
+Mount Bromo is a distance away from the major cities in Java – 380km from Yogyakarta (7.5 hours by car), 100km from Surabaya (2 hours by car) and 51km from Malang (1.25 hours by car).
+We were coming from Yogyakarta and decided to take a train to Probolingo.
 It was quite a hassle to make an online booking beforehand.
 Thankfully, there were tickets available when we arrived at the train station in Yogyakarta.

 Locals praying in the direction of Mount Bromo – a very sacred mountain to Indonesians